When working with data, one of the most common questions is: “How is my data changing over time?”

 Differentiate the Continuous and Discrete fields:

-In the Dimension side bar, we see a number of fields; the ones we see in green color are the continuous fields, and the ones with blue color are the discrete fields.
+On the Dimension sidebar, we see a number of fields; the ones in green are continuous fields, and the ones in blue are discrete fields.

 Create a Line Chart in Tableau